 Garden aprons (for the professional, of course)

 I eventually settled on a watering can, shovel, rake, poppy kit, and a package of Peeps.
-I even picked up the pink tub and paper shreds in the Dollar Spot, and I’ll plan to use those in other places around the house.
+I even picked up the pink metal tub and paper shreds in the Dollar Spot.
+After Easter, I’ll plan to use those in other places around the house.
 I did have to venture to the other side of the cash registers for the Peeps, but it was worth it.
 Nothing feels like a garden quite like little chicks.
 (On a side note, I’ve totally been trying to sell my hubs on having chickens in the yard, but so far, it’s a no-go.
 Boo.
 I’m sure my neighbors are thanking him.
 Update: We now have chickens… woop!)

-The filled Easter bucket totaled $10, which I thought was a pretty good deal.
+The filled garden Easter basket totaled $10, which I thought was a pretty good deal.
 My kids usually don’t “use” their actual baskets after Easter morning, so this bucket will work its way into our decor.
 Win-win.
 So, if your kids already have a basket they use from year to year, the cost to create a garden-themed basket would be even less.
 Lucky you!
 So, think a little outside of the Easter basket this year, and consider what your kids can use and what won’t lay around the house uselessly.

 Can’t get to Target?
 Here are some great alternatives from Amazon that are close in price: